GlobalSuite® API

 Enable API Key

-The GlobalSuite® APIs are used securely, preventing unauthorized use.
+GlobalSuite® APIs are used securely, preventing unauthorized use.
 To do this, it is necessary to create an API Key or token that allows authenticated calls.

 These API Keys are generated with a specific validity period (a date range) specified by the client or integrator.
-Before or after the specified dates, the API Key will not be valid, and calls to the endpoints will return the following error message 403:
+Before or after the indicated dates, the API Key will not be valid, and calls to the endpoints will return the following error message 403:

 image2021-9-2_11-38-45.png?version=1&modificationDate=1633944215000&cacheVersion=1&api=v2